mcyster/jpms/README.md

 ```

 # Notes
 Local projects should all have a module-info.java or no projects should have it.
-While java can support mixing worlds,
+While java can support mixing class paths and JPMS modules,
 Gradle doesn't handle mixing local project types.

 ## References